 Our Chef has the experience and ability to compete with the finest of the college chefs, and the Club’s menus and wine is extremely competitively priced.
 As our food is sourced from Oxford’s Covered Market, ingredients are fresh and the chef is flexible with requests.
 We are also able to source wines at all levels.

 On the second floor the newly re-ordered bar and lounge are furnished throughout with Timothy Oulton leather furniture.
 These comfortable and atmospheric rooms are available in addition to the dining room and the seminar room, or separately for other functions.

-For further details and to book please contact the General Manager, Tom Smith, at the Club.
+For further details and to book please contact the Steward, Tom Smith, at the Club.